Guiding Vision-Language Model Selection for Visual Question-Answering Across Tasks, Domains, and Knowledge Types: Comparative Evaluation of VLMs

-Similar to application domains, we evaluate all VLMs on all knowledge types where number of task instances are greater than 300.
+Similar to application domains, we evaluate all VLMs on all knowledge types where number of task instances is greater than 300.
 We demonstrate the results using a similar radar chart in Figure~\ref{fig:comparison_knowledge_types}.

 In the closed models category, the SOTA performance is again shared by Gemini-1.5-Pro and GPT-4o-mini.
 But unlike in application domains, GPT-4o-mini competes more strongly with Gemini-1.5-Pro on several knowledge types.
 Visual, Social and Commonsense knowledge is where the advantage of GPT-4o-mini over Gemini-1.5-Pro is maximum, again depicting its strength in social knowledge types.
-It's still considerably weak in temporal, scientific, and mathematical knowledge, falling behind even some of the open-sourced small models.
-Gemini-1.5-Pro will still be the better choice overall, but different models can be selected based on the results obtained for specific knowledge types.
+It is still considerably weak in temporal, scientific, and mathematical knowledge, falling behind even some of the small open-source models.
+Gemini-1.5-Pro will still be the best overall choice, but different models can be selected based on the results obtained for specific knowledge types.
 Gemini-1.5-Flash again follows similar trend, with slight performance difference from Pro.

-Comparing the open-sourced models, InternVL-2-8B and CogVLM-2-Llama-3-8B are the best choices here as well, but here we can see that InternVL-2-8B outperforms the latter in all knowledge types.
-InternVL-2-1B continues to be the best overall choice if small models are required, and Qwen-2 variants and PaliGemma continue to prove to be least effective.
-Therefore, InternVL-2-8B is the best overall choice for open-sourced models.
+Comparing open-source models, InternVL-2-8B and CogVLM-2-Llama-3-8B are the best choices here as well, but here we can see that InternVL-2-8B outperforms the latter in all knowledge types.
+InternVL-2-1B continues to be the best overall choice if small models are required, and the Qwen-2 variants and PaliGemma continue to be the least effective.
+Therefore, InternVL-2-8B is the best overall choice for open source models.